hashicorp/consul-template/README.md

 {{key "service/redis/maxconns@east-aws"}}
 ```

-The example above is querying Consul for the `service/redis/maxconns` in the east-aws datacenter.
-If you omit the datacenter attribute, the local Consul datacenter will be queried:
+The example above is querying Consul for the `service/redis/maxconns` in the east-aws data center.
+If you omit the data center attribute, the local Consul data center will be queried:

 ```liquid
 {{key "service/redis/maxconns"}}